 A repeat study published in 2012 revealed that little had changed since 2002.

 This one-day workshop focuses on how to practically implement Safety in Design throughout the end-to-end engineering and design processes, and it describes the importance of systematic approaches.
-You will learn about the tools, practices and techniques that give rise to safer design outcomes, and hence help you comply with the duties and obligations under the Work Health and Safety Legislation, and the equivalent legislation in VIC and WA.
+You will learn about the tools, practices and techniques that give rise to safer design outcomes, and hence help you comply with the duties and obligations under WHS Legislation and the equivalent legislation in WA and Victoria.

 During the workshop, you'll be exposed to case studies to help you understand how Safety in Design contributes to minimising the likelihood of workplace incidents, injuries and fatalities, and hence contributes to overall risk reduction.